POM: Prescription only medicine

 Treatment of patients with G6PD-deficiency with sulfonylurea agents can lead to haemolytic anaemia.
 Since glimepiride belongs to the class of sulfonylurea agents, caution should be used in patients with G6PD-deficiency and a non-sulfonylurea alternative should be considered.

-If glimepiride is taken simultaneously with certain other medicinal products, both undesired increases and decreases in the hypoglycaemic action of glimepiride can occur.
+If glimepiride is taken simultaneously with certain other medicinal products, both undesired increases and decreases in the hypoglycaemic effect of glimepiride can occur.
 For this reason, other medicinal products should only be taken with the knowledge (or at the prescription) of the doctor.

 Glimepiride is metabolized by cytochrome P450 2C9 (CYP2C9).
 Its metabolism is known to be influenced by concomitant administration of CYP2C9 inducers (e .g. rifampicin) or inhibitors (e.g. fluconazole).